delta-io/delta/PROTOCOL.md

 ### Struct Field

-A struct field represents a top level or nested column.
+A struct field represents a top-level or nested column.

 Field Name | Description
 -|-